alexaandru/vali/README.md

 ```

 passes if `*Foo != ""` NOT if `Foo != nil`.

-It has only a few, very basic checks, but it can easily be extended
-with custom checks, see the [example](example_test.go) and
-[vali_test.go](vali_test.go) files.
-You can also easily change the
-struct tag being used (by creating a new `ValidationSet`).

-It will most likely NOT be extended with any other checks, if you need
-more power use something like [go-playground/validator](https://github.com/go-playground/validator)
-or fork it and have fun!

-At **180**LOC (not counting blank lines/comments/tests) it's already
-bigger than I intended.
-I want the code to remain easy to understand
-and easy to extend, which is why I plan to keep it as simple as possible.

 Finally, it only validates public/exported fields.
 Adding validation
 tags to private fields will be ignored.